-\textbf{The first problem is that the state-of-the-art \ted approach~\cite{just2014efficient} requires a static analysis} to determine offline, when the executions of two patches deviate from the original program, whether the rest of their executions would be equivalent or not.
+\textbf{The first problem is that the state-of-the-art \ted approach~\cite{just2014efficient} requires a static analysis} to determine the equivalence of the rest of the test executions, when two patches deviate from the original program.
 The precision of this analysis is directly related to the effectiveness of the technique.
-It is difficult to implement a precise and scalable static equivalence analysis given the possible changes the patches may conduct on the system.
+It is difficult to implement a precise and scalable static equivalence analysis given the possible changes that the patches may cause to the system.

-To cope with this problem, we propose a novel approach, \textbf{\napp}, which does not require the offline static equivalence analysis, and subsumes mutant schemata and \ted.
+To address this problem, we propose a novel approach: \textbf{\napp}. \Napp does not require offline static equivalence analysis, and subsumes mutant schemata and \ted.
 The basic idea is to detect the equivalence between patches online during patch execution.
-In this way, we do not need static equivalence analysis, and the effectiveness of the system is also not affected by the imprecision of the static analysis.
-We also introduce a novel data structure, \emph{\tree}, to record the dynamic analysis results and reuse them across the executions of different patches.
-Furthermore, to perform the detection, we need to weave all patches into one program, subsuming mutant schemata.
-This approach is compatible with test prioritization, test virtualization, and parallelization, allowing us to integrate all suitable techniques into one system for patch validation.
+Doing so removes the need for static equivalence analysis, thereby preventing the imprecision of static analysis from affecting the system’s effectiveness.
+We also introduce a novel data structure, the \emph{\tree}, to record the dynamic analysis results and reuse them across the execution of different patches.
+Furthermore, to perform the detection, we need to weave all patches into a single program, subsuming mutant schemata.
+This approach is compatible with test prioritization, test virtualization, and parallelization, allowing us to integrate all suitable techniques into one system.

-\textbf{The second problem is that we and multiple existing approaches rely on a component to capture how a patch changes the system state at runtime,} for analyzing equivalence and replaying the change later.
-Existing approaches usually implement an interpreter to execute the changed code.
+\textbf{The second problem is that implementing mutant deduplication or execution scheduling requires a component to capture how a patch changes the system state} to analyze equivalence and replay the change later.
+Existing mutant deduplication approaches usually implement an interpreter to execute the changed code.
 However, unlike mutation testing where only a selected set of operators may be changed and interpreted, a patch may arbitrarily change a statement that may involve method calls or even system calls.
-As a result, the interpreter has to support all features in the host programming language and interact with the original runtime.
-This not only requires huge implementation effort but also is technically difficult as the original runtime may be commercial and does not allow modification.
+As a result, the interpreter must support all features in the host programming language and interact with the original runtime.
+This not only requires huge implementation effort but is also technically difficult as the original runtime may be commercial and prohibit modification.
 Furthermore, interpreting a large chunk of code inevitably incurs a significant overhead, which may nullify the effectiveness of the technique.